lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ## So Let's Get Started on WSL

 First check that Windows Subsystem for Linux is ticked in Windows Features as per below.
+Open this by searching for `Turn Windows Features On or Off.`

 ![Alt text](/images/image.png)